Palatnik Lab

 Palatnik, Anna, MD

-Associate Professor; The Patrick J. and Margaret G. McMahon Endowed Chair
+Associate Professor; The Patrick J. and Margaret G. McMahon Endowed Chair; Vice Chair of Research

 Specialty: